About this day

 The art of textiles Anna Glover, Textile artist

 Award-winning textile designer Anna Glover produces work which is bold and beautiful.
 Her exceptional skills encompass print, pattern, colour, design and painting, resulting in magical, new and cutting-edge designs.
-She will talk about the vision and processes which have driven such artistic success.
+She will talk about her vision and processes.

 About Anna Glover

 Anna Glover is an award-winning textile artist whose work encompasses print, pattern, colour, design and painting.
-She was the winner of the British Design Awards for best use of ‘Print and Pattern’ and has recently designed a printed textile collection for H&M.
+She recently won a British Design Awards and has designed a printed textile collection for H&M.

 Using art to tell a story Chris Orr, Artist and printmaker

 Chris Orr invites people to ‘read’ his work as well as to look at it as in much of his printed output there is a hidden text.
-He will talk about life as a narrative artist who started making prints in his twenties and discovered the power of the multiple to communicate.
+He will talk about life as a narrative artist.

 About Chris Orr